 The Icelandic Sheepdog's history is intertwined with the settlement of Iceland over a thousand years ago.
 Believed to have been brought to the island by the Vikings in the 9th and 10th centuries, these dogs played a crucial role in the agrarian life of the settlers.
 Excelling as herders, they assisted in managing livestock, primarily sheep, in the challenging Icelandic terrain.

 The Icelandic Sheepdog falls under the herding group, a testament to its historical role in assisting with livestock.
-Classified as a medium-sized breed, males typically stand between 18 to 20 inches at the shoulder, while females are slightly smaller, ranging from 16 to 18 inches.
+Classified as a medium-sized breed, males typically stand between 46 to 51 centimetres at the shoulder, while females are slightly smaller, ranging from 41 to 46 centimetres.
 The well-proportioned body is sturdy and well-muscled, reflecting its agility and endurance.

 One of the most distinctive features of the Icelandic Sheepdog is its double coat, tailored to withstand Iceland's diverse weather conditions.
 The outer coat is thick, waterproof, and often sports longer, coarse guard hairs that provide insulation.
 Meanwhile, the soft and dense undercoat keeps the dog warm in colder temperatures.

-The breed comes in a variety of colors, showcasing the Icelandic Sheepdog's charming diversity.
-Common colors include shades of tan, reddish-brown, gray, and black, often accompanied by white markings on the face, chest, belly, and paws.
+The breed comes in a variety of colours, showcasing the Icelandic Sheepdog's charming diversity.
+Common colours include shades of tan, reddish-brown, grey, and black, often accompanied by white markings on the face, chest, belly, and paws.
 The tail is plumed and curls over the back, adding to the breed's picturesque appearance.

 With a fox-like face adorned by almond-shaped, expressive eyes, the Icelandic Sheepdog's overall expression exudes intelligence and warmth.
 Ears are erect, alert to the surroundings, and the tail, carried high and curled, adds a touch of elegance to the breed's appearance.